chapati/beam-wiki/Beam-wallet-protocol-API.md

 # Beam wallet protocol API (BETA)

-Wallet API will have the same structure as Node API.

-Wallet will have online connection to the node.
+Wallet API has the same structure as Node Stratum API protocol (JSON RPC 2.0 over TCP connection) and should have an online connection to the node.
+However, it can work over HTTP if you will use `--api_use_http=1` option, send POST requests to `http://x.x.x.x:port/api/wallet` in this case.

 ## How to use